jfasch/FH-STECE2022/Documentation/project/remote-control.rst

 ----

 Once :doc:`motor-control-btn9960lv` and :doc:`servo-motor` are usable,
-we can use a remote control (Playstation?
-Wii?) to drive the car.
+we can use a remote control (XBox?
+Playstation? see below) to drive the car.

 We can then record sensor values as we drive, for example; see :doc:`sensor-mqtt` and :doc:`sensor-csv`.